Amsterdam is the capital city of Netherlands and one of the most popular tourist destinations in Europe.

 - Cruise past canal houses and bridges

 - Try a local beer in a traditional brewery

-- Dry a cocktail in one of Amsterdam’s rooftop bars
+- Dry a cocktail in one of city’s rooftop bars

 - Go and see how Anne Frank lived at the museum dedicated to her, Anne Frank House

 - Stroll along the Central Park of Amsterdam and try the local pancakes

 - Discover the Red Light District and Amsterdam’s shopping streets and city center

 - Travel back in time with Netherlands in World War II tour to find out the role played by this city in the European history

 - A big must on the list with the best places to visit when in Amsterdam is the Cannabis Coffeeshops for which the city is famous.

 Where to sleep